What is Sarcoma?

-    First chance is the best chance when it comes to curing sarcomas.
-So, it’s advisable to seek treatment from a trained Orthopaedic Oncologist when confronted with a sarcoma to achieve maximum beneficial outcome.
+The first chance is the best chance when it comes to curing sarcomas.
+So, it’s advisable to seek treatment from a trained Orthopaedic Oncologist when confronted with sarcoma to achieve maximum beneficial outcomes.

 Can I go for alternative treatment?

-Though number of people claim to cure cancer but there is no scientific evidence backing those claims.
-Patients falling for these alternative therapies delay their actual (evidence based) treatment which may be detrimental.
-It’s always prudent to discuss with your sarcoma specialist if you are on any alternative medicines along with the conventional treatment since it may interfere with the standard treatment thereby decreasing the efficacy of conventional evidence based treatment or may increase it’s side effects.
+Though a number of people claim to cure cancer there is no scientific evidence backing those claims.
+Patients falling for these alternative therapies delay their actual (evidence-based) treatment which may be detrimental.
+It’s always prudent to discuss with your sarcoma specialist if you are on any alternative medicines along with the conventional treatment since it may interfere with the standard treatment thereby decreasing the efficacy of conventional evidence-based treatment or may increase its side effects.